simplyphpdotcom/cl-cheshire-cat/README.md

 Currently, Cheshire supports only one global management operation: `/save-rules`

-This operation accepts one optional POST parameter: `file` which is the path to the file in which the rules will be stored.
+This operation accepts one optional POST parameter: `name` which is the name of the file in which the rules will be stored.
 If the parameter is not provided, the file used is the one specified for the `rules_file` configuration.

-There is currently no check or security restriction on the path used the save the files.
-It is your responsibility to ensure that the file is really the one you want and to provide Cheshire with an adequat privilege level.
+The file will be stored in the directory specified as the `rules_directory` configuration and with the `crr` extension.
+If there is no such configuration, the directory of the `rules_file` configuration will be used.

 Example: